bbopt/dfbbo/README.md

-# dfbbo_book
+# Derivative-Free and Blackbox Optimization

-Repository for the DF-BBO book of Audet and Hare
+Repository for the book of Audet and Hare